-The table on the following page shows the key performance indicators the Company uses to manage business performance.
+The table below shows the key performance indicators the Company uses to manage business performance.
 The Company assesses its financial performance using a variety of alternative performance measures ("APMs").
 APMs are not defined by the relevant financial reporting framework, but the Directors use them to provide greater insight into the financial performance, financial position and cash flows of the Company and the way it is managed.
-APMs should be read together with the audited income statements and statement of financial position, which are presented in the financial statements on pages 18 - 21.
+APMs should be read together with the audited income statements and statement of financial position, which are presented in the financial statements on pages 20 - 23.
 Further details of APMs used by the Company are provided below.

-APM Definition Assets under management ("AuM") Represents the total market value of all financial assets managed on behalf of customers and excludes shareholder assets.
-INCLORUTE CAST HOW ( 11001 ) The difference between money received from and returned to customers during the relevant period.
+APM Definition Represents the total market value of all financial assets managed on behalf of customers and excludes shareholder assets.
+The difference between money received from and returned to customers during the relevant period.
 This measure is considered to be a lead indicator of reported net revenue.

-Total assets under management increased during the year to £25.0 billion (2020: £22.4 billion).
-Aggregate net client cash inflows for multi-asset funds were £0.7 billion (2020: £0.3 billion).
-Profit before tax for the year increased to £82.8 million in 2021 (2020: £76.2 million) predominantly due to an increase in the fee income as assets under management levels were higher in 2021, as the prior year was impact by COVID-19, offset by an increase in expenses.
+Total assets under management decreased during the year to £21.0 billion (2021: £25.0 billion.) due to net client cash outflows and market volatility.
+Aggregate net client cash outflows for multi-asset funds were £1.9 billion (2021: net client cash inflows of £0.7 billion).
+Profit before tax for the year decreased to £70.1 million in 2022 (2021: £82.8 million) predominantly due to the reduction in the fee income as assets under management levels were lower in 2022 and revenue margin reduction associated with a change in product mix, offset by a reduction in expenses.

-Key performance indicators table 2021 Restated 2020
+Key performance indicators table 2022 2021

-,, £'000 £'000
+£'000 £'000

-Management fee income 188,989 164,746
+Management fee income 166,128 188,989

-Administration expenses (59,311) (48,474)
+Administration expenses (56,410) (59,311)

-Profit before tax for the year 82,777 76,221
+Profit before tax for the year 70,124 82,777

-Net assets 75,768 76,998
+Net assets 71,778 75,768

-Cash and cash equivalents 103,691 106,772
+Cash and cash equivalents 90,057 103,691

-Net client cash flow 666,218 314,562
+Net client cash flow (1,859,468) 666,218

-Market value of assets under management 25,008,083 22,411,582
+Assets under management 20,975,637 25,008,083